Grand Floridian Resort and Spa – Deluxe Resort

 Is there a Jacuzzi?

-Some GF rooms have an in-room Jacuzzi as part of its features.
-Otherwise, there is a spa (hot tub) located at the Courtyard Pool.
+There is a spa (hot tub) located at the Courtyard Pool.

 I have a few extra dollars (no, really!), so where can I go to shop?